 1. Pendant Lighting

-If your hallway comes with a high ceiling, pendant lighting is perfect for you.
+If your hallway comes with a high ceiling, pendant lighting can be a perfect choice for you.
 You can hang it from the roof, and have it bathe the entire corridor in a warm and bright light.
 You will see the room transform into something unforgettable before your own eyes.

 However, if the ceiling is low, it might induce a sense of claustrophobia.
 So, you should be wary of that.